Mud Test: The WW1 & WW2 Type 38 Arisaka

 Frequently Asked Questions

-How effective is the Type 38 Arisaka's dust cover in a mud test?
+How effective is the Type 38 Arisaka's dust cover in harsh conditions?

-Why are many WW1 and WW2 Arisaka rifles missing their dust covers?
+Why are many Arisaka rifles missing their dust covers today?

-Many Arisaka rifles lack their original dust covers because American soldiers often removed them as souvenirs after World War II.
-These covers were frequently separated from the rifles when the bolts were taken out during transport back to the US.
+Many Arisaka rifles are missing their original dust covers because American soldiers often removed them as souvenirs after World War II.
+The bolts were frequently separated from the rifles during transport back to the US, leading to the dust covers being lost or discarded.

 More Reviews Videos You Might Like